 - Websites: Sites such as www.romancescams.org running open Chat forums.
 See also Facebook pages. [make sure you are not logged in under your own name]

-- Support Groups: Police organisations running support groups, as in Queensland Australia, and WA.
+- Support Groups: Police organisations running support groups, as in Queensland Australia.

 - ID Theft: Organisations such as IDCARE supporting those who may have compromised their IDs, and pages such as those from Comparitech with a full step by step guide of what to do if you think your ID is compromised. [scroll down for Australian info.
 Also links to comprehensive fraud protection and technical info.]

 - Blogs: Blogs such as Scams of the Heart. http://scamsoftheheart.blogspot.com.au/ This blog is a ‘must read’ for those impacted by scams, deriving much of its information from the yahoo group forum (now closed).
 Though not so active currently, it is well worth reading through the older topics as they are very relevant.